giros-dit/yang-to-ngsi-ld/testbeds/netconf/ngsi-ld-models/docs/InterfaceType.md

 # InterfaceType

 The type of the interface.
 When an interface entry is created, a server MAY initialize the type leaf with a valid value, e.g., if it is possible to derive the type from the name of the interface.
 If a client tries to set the type of an interface to a value that can never be used by the system, e.g., if the type is not supported or if the type does not match the name of the interface, the server MUST reject the request.
 A NETCONF server MUST reply with an rpc-error with the error-tag 'invalid-value' in this case.
-YANG module: ietf-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB - ifType  YANG module: ietf-interfaces.yang

 ## Properties